 - Supporting the development and uptake of training on the use of administrative data for research across different audiences, including researchers and decision makers.

 - Providing feedback and insight to ADR UK on how best to support their organisation.

-- Networking with other ADR UK Ambassadors, sharing advice and guidance with peers in other departments and public bodies on how best to enact data-driven change – including at our yearly Ambassadors’ thank you reception.
+- Networking with other ADR UK Ambassadors, sharing advice and guidance with peers on how best to enact data-driven change – including at our yearly Ambassadors’ thank you reception.

 How do I become an ADR UK Ambassador?